Cumberland Law Review Vol. 50

-The Cumberland Law Review published its first issue in 1970.
-It is circulated in all fifty of the United States and abroad.
-Subscribers include members of the practicing bar and government, academicians and law libraries.
-In addition, the Cumberland Law Review appears in electronic databases, including Westlaw and Lexis.
-As a testament to its quality, the Law Review has enjoyed citations by the Alabama Supreme Court, all twelve of the U.S. Court of Appeals’ Circuit Courts, and the Supreme Court of the United States.
+The Cumberland Law Review published the first issue in 1970.
+It is circulated in all fifty states and internationally.
+The Law Review’s subscribers include practicing attorneys and government, academics, and law libraries.
+Additionally, the Cumberland Law Review appears in electronic databases, including Westlaw and Lexis.
+As a testament to its quality, the Law Review has enjoyed citations by the Alabama Supreme Court, all twelve United States courts of appeals, and the Supreme Court of the United States.

-On behalf of the Cumberland Law Review, the Editorial Board is sponsoring a call for papers relating to the legal and policy implications of advancements in artificial intelligence and automated technology.
-The objective of this call for papers is to solicit well-written articles from legal scholars, practitioners, and interdisciplinary teams that will add value to the discussion surrounding these cutting-edge technological advances.
+On behalf of the Cumberland Law Review, the Acquisitions Committee is sponsoring a call for papers on recent developments on Alabama legal issues.
+Specifically, we are requesting papers related to differences between the laws of Alabama and other jurisdictions that are applicable to current legal issues.
+The objective of this call for papers is to solicit well-written articles from legal scholars and practitioners that will add value to the discussion surrounding these cutting-edge topics and issues.

-Accepted papers will be published in the Fall 2017 issue of Cumberland Law Review Volume 48 as well as published online by leading legal databases including LexisNexis, HeinOnline, and Westlaw.
-This quick turnaround allows for publication of articles whose analysis and relation to innovating technology may be time sensitive.
+Accepted papers will be published in the Cumberland Law Review, Volume 50, Issue I—our Fall 2019 issue—as well as published online by leading legal databases including LexisNexis, HeinOnline, and Westlaw.
+This quick turnaround allows the Law Review to ensure that certain time-sensitive articles do not become moot during the publication process.

 Call for Papers Timeline